grap/odoo-addons-cae/base_fiscal_company/README.rst

 (account moves, customers, suppliers, products, etc...)

 In a fiscal and legal point of view, there is only one company (the parent one) so there is only on chart of accounts.
-So accounting moves of the child companies are written in the child company, but associated to the account of the parent company.
+Accounting moves of the child companies are written in the child company, but associated to the account of the parent company.

 Companies feature
 -----------------

+* Add a new field on company `fiscal_type`:
+    * `normal` : classical company
+    * `fiscal_mother`: CAE company, that can host many child companies
+    * `fiscal_child`: child company, hosted by the CAE

-* Add a trigram field on res_company
+* Add a new field on company `fiscal_code` that is required for fiscal child companies, and that is used to identify simply a company.
-* Add field 'fiscal_company' that and 'fiscal_type' in the table res_company;
-* A company can be 'normal', 'fiscal_mother' or 'fiscal_child';

 Add a wizard to create more easily child companies.